ThePhD/sol2/docs/source/api/as_args.rst

 	:caption: args_from_container.cpp
 	:linenos:

 It is basically implemented as a `one-way customization point`_.
-For more information about customization points, see the :doc:`tutorial on how to customize Sol to work with your types<../tutorial/customization>`.
+For more information about customization points, see the :doc:`tutorial on how to customize sol to work with your types<../tutorial/customization>`.

 .. _one-way customization point: https://github.com/ThePhD/sol2/blob/develop/sol/as_args.hpp